Healthy Homes Assessment Hongoeka

 Home Assessments Hongoeka for Rental Properties

-There are numerous concerns you should look for during an house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are numerous concerns to check during a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 A few examples are:

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for property owners and landlords.
-For professional guidance, contact us today to schedule your rental properties house evaluation.
+The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of an tenant services ruling could be significant for landlords and property managers.
+For professional advice, call today and book your rental properties house evaluation.

 home assessments for rental properties